Wilhelm-Lee/Compound/README.md

  2. If an issue were to be put up, try browsing the previously asked questions and make sure that there are no same or similar ones that were discussed before.

- 3. If you don't get an immediate response on whatever you were asking, it doesn't mean your question was ignored.
+ 3. If you don't get an immediate response on whatever you are asking, it doesn't mean your question was ignored.

  4. Remember those rules, please.